skylerschnee/nlp-project/README.md

 ### Conclusion & Reccomendations
 - To understand the limitations we purposely placed on ourselves in the effort of using alternate methods to increase our model performance, re-review the "giveaway" words we removed from the dataset.
 Words like "python" and "js" among others proved to be giveaways of the programming language used.
 - To make futher advancements with this project, we would like to scrape more github README content and re-run through this notebook to further solidify or improve our resluts.
 We would also like to experiment with additional models and parameters.

+### Steps to Reproduce
+- create env.py file
+  - needs username varible with github username
+  - and github token for api use
+- clone repo and run notebook